-Chicago style was developed by the University of Chicago Press for use with all sorts of publications.
-When used for academic work such as research papers, it is often called Turabian style, after Kate L. Turabian's version of it in A Manual for Writers of Research Papers, Theses, and Dissertations.
+Chicago style was developed by the University of Chicago Press for citing sources in publications.
+When used for academic work such as research papers, it is often called Turabian style, after Kate L. Turabian's version of Chicago Style in A Manual for Writers of Research Papers, Theses, and Dissertations.
 Chicago/Turabian style is a quite common citation formatting style for both professional and academic writing.

 The Basics of Chicago Style

 Citations are used in a paper or essay when you need to credit another author for a quote or idea used to lend authority to your work.
 At the end of your paper, you include a list, or bibliography, of the different sources you used.
 When you use a quote or idea from one of your sources in the text of your writing, you need to immediately follow it with a footnote or endnote that signifies which source that quote or idea is from.

 Chicago style uses essentially the same basic format for all source citations, with minor changes to suit different sorts of sources.
 There are differences, however, between the format used for footnotes and the format used for a bibliography entry.
 The basic format for each is as follows.